instrumentisto/rust-incubator/3_ecosystem/3_1_testing/README.md

 __Estimated time__: 1 day

-[Rust] testing ecosystem [hasn't grown quite well yet][1], but provides some interesting libraries and solutions.
+[Rust] testing ecosystem [is not huge, but has grown quite well][1], providing some interesting libraries and solutions.